dansonserge/valuatepro/readme.md

-ValuatePro is a software that helps...
+ValuatePro is a software that helps the property valuation in Rwanda.

+Certified valuers can use valuate pro to record and calculate a value of a property. this system has been developed using laravel

 ## Official Documentation